 - Pressure sores may appear (in children who use wheelchairs)

-Diagnosing Neuromuscular Scoliosis
+How is Neuromuscular Scoliosis diagnosed?

 At the Spine Center, our pediatric spine specialists will perform a comprehensive evaluation to diagnose your child’s condition.
 Our expert evaluation will include: